 King Aeëtes had at first been happy to welcome his guests from far away, but when, after they had bathed and eaten, Jason broached the real purpose of their visit, he went immediately into a rage.
 “What right have you, bandits from afar, to my greatest treasure?” he demanded.
 “Do you also dream of taking my scepter and my kingdom away from me?
 If so, your end will be swift, violent, and painful!”

 “We have no such desires,” replied Jason levelly.
 “I am guided not by greed, but by fate, as embodied in the ruthless command of a pretender to the throne that is rightfully mine.
-Believe me, I have no desire for any other throne.
+Believe me, I do not want any other throne than this one.
 Grant us the favor we ask of you and all of my homeland of Greece will honor you for it.
 But” — and here menace entered his voice — “we must leave here with the Golden Fleece, whether we have acquired it by peaceful means or otherwise.
 The gods themselves support me in my quest.”

 Jason sighed at this second test within his first test, both of them engineered by devious minds who intended for him to fail.
 Yet he had no choice but to bow his head in tired acquiescence.
 “Fair enough.”